Skip to main content

 The castle of Apalírou was probably founded as early as the 7th century (it is likely that an ancient acropolis existed already on the mountain).
 Around this time the Byzantine rulers built several fortresses along the major sea route from Constantinople to Crete, which also included Naxos.
 A permanently stationed garrison kept watch over the sea and alerted the neighboring posts and possibly nearby Byzantine ships with smoke and fire signals when danger was imminent.
 There are reports that the Byzantine fleet was temporarily hiding between the islands of the Cyclades until pirate ships left the area.

 The fortresses were also important as supply points because the Byzantine ships had to carry lots of weapons, so that less supplies could be taken.
 At night the ships were always anchored, and the crews went ashore.
 The fortress of Apalírou certainly played a role as a supply point especially with its rich hinterland.
 The fortress however did not have a good view of the sea due to its distance to the shore; accordingly we must assume that there was a watchtower near the bay of Agiassós, that was in sight contact with the Byzantine fortress on Ios, which overlooked a wide area of the sea.
-Probably there was also a connection to the second Byzantine fortress on Naxos, the small fortress on mount Kalógeros near Apóllonas in the very north of the island (overlooking the northern sea area), via a small sentinel on the summit of Mávro Voúni in Kóronos.
+Probably there was also a connection to the second Byzantine fortress on Naxos, the small fortress on Mount Kalógeros near Apóllonas in the very north of the island (overlooking the northern sea area), via a small sentinel on the summit of Mávro Voúni in Kóronos.

 View to the north; on the left in the background the mountain range of Kóronos with its highest peak Mávro Voúni almost in the centre of the picture: from there you have a line of sight to Apalírou as well as to the second Byzantine fortress at Apóllonas.